michelle-miller/assistant-icp/install-110.md

     - Helm release name.

-      The release name must start with an alphbetic character, end with an alphanumeric character, and consist of lower case alphanumeric characters or a hyphen (-).
+      The release name must start with an alphabetic character, end with an alphanumeric character, and consist of lower case alphanumeric characters or a hyphen (-).
 For example *my-110-wa*.
       {: important}
     - Target namespace